nickzoic/nick.zoic.org/nick-moore/index.md

 especially in [education](/tag/education).

-I live in the suburbs of Melbourne, Australia with my wife, two daughters, an antisocial cat and a very enthusiastic dog.
-Also some fish and [Spiny Leaf Insects](https://australianmuseum.net.au/care-of-stick-insects).
+I live in the suburbs of Melbourne, Australia with my wife, two daughters, a very enthusiastic dog and a very curious cat.
+Also some fish and
+[Spiny Leaf Insects](https://australianmuseum.net.au/care-of-stick-insects).

 Contact